-Planning proposals for subdivision of properties/parcels located within the DWSC must comply with the minimum lot size specified for the current zoning as per the Planning Scheme.
-If a proposed new lot does not achieve the minimum area, then it is deemed as non-compliant with the Minister for Water's Guidelines.
+Development and planning proposals for lots located within the DWSC must comply with the minimum lot size specified for the current zoning as per the Planning Scheme (subdivision only).
+If a lot does not achieve the minimum area, then it is deemed as non-compliant with the Minister for Water's Guidelines.
+Assuming the proposal is compliant with minimum lot size criteria, COS or the WCs may consider proceeding to the (Stage 6) Cumulative Risk procedure to develop a baseline condition by which the proposal may be assessed.